|Tel||+44 (0)1865 223784|

 Other research collaborations include with Manchester University's Department of Psychiatry examining mental health needs of older prisoners.

-I am an external examiner for the MSc in Forensic Mental Health at the Institute of Psychiatry, Associate Editor of the Journal of Forensic Psychiatry and Psychology, sit on the advisory committee of the South Central Region for the Research for Patient Benefit Programme of the NIHR, and the editorial board of BMC International Health and Human Rights.
+I am an external examiner for the MSc in Forensic Mental Health at the Institute of Psychiatry, Associate Editor of the Journal of Forensic Psychiatry and Psychology, sit on the advisory committee of the South Central Region for the Research for Patient Benefit Programme of the NIHR, and the editorial board of The Lancet Psychiatry, and BMC International Health and Human Rights.